-What: The perfect afternoon tea experience for those with a sweet tooth and/or love a glass of champers on a weekend (so, everyone?!).
+What: Whilst the Mayfair hotel isn’t the best foodie destination, they certainly put on a spread that was extravagant.
+The super fun experience boasted the perfect afternoon tea experience for those with a sweet tooth and/or love a glass of champers on a weekend (so, everyone?!).
 The Chesterfield in Mayfair has introduced an afternoon tea that champions penny sweets and red and white striped style shenanigans, filled to the brims with cake versions of our favourites, from cola slices to Reeses cups, to fruit salad tea.

 New?
 Yes, but sticking around for the foreseeable – pretty sweet, right?